equinusocio/native-elements/README.md

 }
 ```

+**⚠️ NOTE**
-**⚠️ NOTE: The `--accent-color` property has been added to the theme just to simplify the accent color customization.
+The `--accent-color` property has been added to the theme just to simplify the accent color customization.
 By default elements don't use this property**